inspec/inspec/dev-docs/enhanced-outcomes.md

 In the first iteration of Enhanced Outcomes, Error outcome will be detected:

- * if the status of a test is Failed AND
+ * if the message of any test includes the text "Control source error" OR
- * if the message of the test includes the text "Control source error"
+ * the result of any test includes a backtrace

 then the entire control should be marked Error.